RegenerationPower/hiveemulator/README.md

 ### HiveMind Drone Relay API
 - `GET /api/v1/drones` – list the drones currently registered in the HiveMind swarm cache.
 - `PUT /api/v1/drones` – register or update a drone payload with its type (Scout/Striker/Relay) and weighted connections.
+- `POST /api/v1/drones/batch` – create or update multiple drones in a single request.
+Request body: `{ "drones": [ { "id": "...", "type": "Scout|Striker|Relay", "connections": [...] }, ... ] }`.
+Returns summary with counts of created, updated, and failed drones.
+See `example_batch_drones.json` for a sample with 10 interconnected drones.
 - `DELETE /api/v1/drones/{droneId}` – remove a drone from the swarm graph.
 - `GET /api/v1/drones/{droneId}/analysis?minWeight=0.5` – evaluate whether HiveMind can reach a drone through relay links that meet the specified minimum connection weight (defaults to `0.5`).
 - `GET /api/v1/drones/{droneId}/commands` – retrieve all pending commands for a drone with numbering (returns 204 No Content if no commands available).